satelite-digital/node-svelte-minimal-template/README.md

 By following the process previously described I used a blank project template I developed with minimal UI requirements.

-This was achieved with the following `instantcode.config.js`:
+This was achieved by only adding some HandlebarsJS directives to `5` files int he source code, and the following `instantcode.config.js`:

 ```
 const explodeSchemaId = require("./.instantcode/plugins/explodeSchemaId.plugin");